Guthib-of-Dan/uBlitz.js/README.md

 - coloring your console
 - making your code typescript-first
 - helping with http headers and codes
+- adding you some documentation, which uWS doesn't provide yet
   <br>
   You ARE welcome.